Innovations Director, Inspire Therapy Solutions

 In my free time…

 …I like to read, draw, paint and try new crafts.
-I write children’s poetry and enjoy telling stories — mostly about the antics of my beloved pets Hank, Teddy and Snowflake, aka ‘The Three Furmigos.’
-I practice yoga and meditation and am often seen in my neighborhood walking my dog Hank or riding my bicycle.
+I write silly children’s poetry and enjoy telling stories mostly about the antics of my beloved pets Hank, Teddy, and Snowflake aka the 3 Furmigos.
+I practice yoga and meditation; I am often seen in my neighborhood walking my dog Hank or riding my bicycle.